Jennifer Biasillo, DVM

 At home, Dr. Yousey has a Leonberger dog named Madison, as well as 14 koi fish she inherited with her new home.
 In her free time, she enjoys boating on Cayuga Lake, camping, gardening, reading, and watching Buffalo Bills games.

-Dr. Jacobsen's Bio
+Dr. Hummel's Bio

 Jennifer Brown has worked at Veterinary Care of Ithaca since February 2008.
 As office manager, she is responsible for team management, scheduling, internal marketing, and ensuring overall client service satisfaction.
 She has a bachelor’s degree from Wells College and is a native of Ithaca.